 Symptoms and signs – Not all may be present

-- a high-pitched squeal sound, especially when breathing in
+- a high-pitched sound when breathing

-- a harsh, barking cough followed by a period of breathlessness
+- a harsh, barking cough

 - anxiety and distress